Giaspa/my-portfolio-next/README.md

 ## 🚀 Deployment

 This portfolio is deployed on **Vercel**, the easiest way to launch a Next.js application.
-You can learn more about deployment in the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/deploying).

 Feel free to explore the [live version](https://my-portfolio-next-gamma.vercel.app) and the [codebase](https://github.com/Giaspa/my-portfolio-next).
 Feedback is always welcome!